RishabhSharma333/graphVisualizer/README.md

 # Graph & Recursion Visualizer

-This is a Single page Web App to show graph in visual format to when a input(graph) is taken .
+This is a Single page Web App to show graph in visual format to when a input(graph) is taken.
+Checkout the demo of the project at - https://rishabhsharma333.github.io/graphVisualizer/

 ## Binary Heap